typelevel/typelevel.github.com/posts/2016-10-15-scala-center.md

 To make the nomination as transparently as possible, I [opened an issue](https://github.com/typelevel/general/issues/42) shortly after Jon mailed me about the opening.
 The discussion period ended on October 12th.
-All candidates endorsed me, so no vote was necessary.
+All nominees endorsed me, so no vote was necessary.

 ## Provisions